justAbhinav/MDP_Game_implementation/READMe.md

 - Tkinter for the graphical user interface.
 - Python for the programming language.
-- Tabulate library for utility matrix printing.
+- `tabulate` library for utility matrix printing.